luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   In contrast, the Left party, another populist party represented in the Bundestag alongside the AfD, has a substantially higher follower count of 117,000, highlighting the greater popularity of populist parties compared to their non-populist counterparts.

-  The volume of videos produced follows a similar pattern, with both AfD channels demonstrating significantly higher productivity and engagement measured as median views and likes, followed by the Left.
+  The volume of videos produced follows a similar pattern, with both AfD channels demonstrating significantly higher productivity and engagement, measured as median views and likes, followed by the Left.
   However, the average like count reported for the FDP may be misleading, as the like functionality has been disabled for all but one video on their channel.
   #mnote[die likes der fdp NA setzen?]
   Comparing median and mean values for both likes and views reveals a substantial analytical challenge inherent to YouTube data.